awslabs/project-lakechain/examples/simple-pipelines/summarization-pipelines/video-summarization-pipeline/README.md

 ## ❓ What is Happening

-In this pipeline, we demonstrate how to summarize and extract metadata from videos using Amazon Transcribe and the Anthropic Claude v3 Haiku model hosted on Amazon bedrock.
+In this pipeline, we demonstrate how to summarize and extract metadata from videos using Amazon Transcribe and the Anthropic [Claude v3 Sonnet](https://aws.amazon.com/fr/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/) model hosted on Amazon bedrock.

 <br />
 <p align="center">